cpaloia/typescript-book/docs/types/interfaces.md

 ### Not every interface is implementable easily

-Interfaces are designed to declare *any arbitrarily crazy* structure in that might be present in JavaScript.
+Interfaces are designed to declare *any arbitrarily crazy* structure that might be present in JavaScript.

 Consider the following interface where something is callable with `new`